Aquaio/aqua-io-python/README.md

 # aqua-io-python

-Official Aqua-io API library client for python
+Official [Aqua-io](https://aqua.io) API library client for python.
+Currently covers Aqua.io's ICD-9 and ICD-10 APIs.

+## Getting Started

+To use the Aqua.io API, you need to have proper API credentials, which you can get for free by [signing up](https://aqua.io/developers/sign_up).

+You may also want to read up on [the API documentation](https://aqua.io/codes).

 ## Installation